wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

 ## Recursive Types μ

+The primary content of the recusive type metathoey is about the subtyping relation.

 Universal Set U: everything in the world

 Generation Function:  A function F ∈ P(U) → P(U) is monotone if X ⊆ Y implies F(X) ⊆ F(Y).